-The school has moved recently to the use of White Rose teaching materials, so that teachers can be confident they are covering all aspects of the up to date curriculum requirements.
-The school uses concrete resources such as Deines, Numicom and multi-link cubes, that follow the Maths mastery style of teaching.
-This was developed from being part of the Great North Maths Hub and Shanghai Maths project.
+The school has the Abacus Evolve Scheme and access to the White Rose teaching materials, so that teachers can be confident they are covering all aspects of the curriculum.
+The school uses concrete resources such as Deines, Numicom and multi-link cubes, that follow the Maths mastery style of teaching from being part of the Great North Maths Hub and Shanghai Maths project.